Reimbursement for Omidria

 - Does the use of Omidria affect the surgeon’s reimbursement?

-- Are there purchasing concerns related to Omidria?
+- Are there purchasing concerns for facilities related to Omidria?

 Purchase This Resource: